Ireland Set for Warmest April Days in Years as Temperatures to Hit 21 Degrees

 Key Developments

-Met Eireann's forecast, published on Tuesday, 21 April, indicates that high pressure will largely dominate through the latter part of the week, bringing sunshine and above-average temperatures.
-The warmest conditions are expected on Friday, with highs of up to 21 degrees possible in sheltered inland areas.
-Small craft warnings are in place for all Irish coasts due to easterly winds veering southeasterly.
+Met Éireann's forecast, published on Tuesday, 21 April, indicates that high pressure will largely dominate through the latter part of the week, bringing sunshine and above-average temperatures.
+The warmest conditions are expected on Friday, with highs of up to 21 degrees possible in sheltered inland areas across Connacht and the midlands.

 Why It Matters

-Warm, settled weather in late April provides a significant boost to outdoor businesses and public wellbeing.
-After a challenging period for many sectors of the Irish economy, the prospect of a warm, sunny end to April is a welcome development.
+Warm, settled weather in late April provides a significant psychological and economic boost to communities across Ireland.
+After a challenging period for many sectors of the Irish economy, the prospect of a warm, sunny end to April is a genuinely welcome development.
+The hospitality sector in particular — still recovering from the pressures of recent years — stands to benefit considerably from a surge in outdoor dining and leisure activity.

 What's Next

-Met Eireann will continue to update its forecasts as the high-pressure system develops.
-The full forecast is available at The Irish Times.
+Met Éireann will continue to update its forecasts as the high-pressure system develops.
+The warm spell is expected to persist into the weekend before more changeable conditions return early the following week.
+The full forecast is available at The Irish Times, with further climate context available from Met Éireann's climate statements.